 If you have pain in your tooth or jaw, you may have an infected tooth.
-One way to remove the infection and repair the tooth is to have a root canal performed by our experienced San Antonio dentist, Dr. Jabbour.
+One way to remove the infection and repair the tooth is to have a root canal performed by our experienced dentist, Dr. Jabbour.
 A root canal is a minimally invasive procedure used to fill a very deep cavity.
-For patients in San Antonio that need a root canal, the experienced team at Blanco Crossing Dental will make the process smooth with very little discomfort.
+For patients in San Antonio that need a root canal, the experienced team at our full service dentistry in Stone Oak will make the process smooth with very little discomfort.

 Symptoms of an infected tooth:

 - A bad taste in your mouth that doesn’t go away after brushing and using mouthwash

 - Increased tooth sensitivity to hot and cold temperatures

 - Increased tooth sensitivity to sweets